 Weishaar’s greatest victory was at the nearly 52-mile 1920 Cornfield Classic Road Race in Marion, a city in Grant County Indiana.
 Not only did he win the race, he beat the standing race record by a whopping 18 minutes.
 Weishaar’s Harley-Davidson teammates filled out the rest of the podium.
 Weishaar spontaneously put a little hog on his bike and took one of the most epic victory laps in motorcycle history.
 The little piglet became the team mascot after it’s first appearance in Marion.
 Soon, Harley-Davidson became synonymous with a hog and the team was renamed “The Hog Boys.”

 Ever since that heart pounding race, Harley-Davidson and loyal bikers have adopted the term “hog.”
-Every August, Hog Daze Motorcycle Rally in Marion celebrates this historic race with a bike show, live music, swap meet and more.
-Bikers can even take their own victory lap around the Cornfield Classic track.
+In early June, Marion celebrates this historic race on the original county roads and fields with a bike show, live music, swap meet and more.
+Bikers can even qualify to race around the historic Cornfield Classic track.